 Black Tap, 10 Bayfront Ave, l1 80, Bay Level, Singapore 018956, tel: 66889957

 Seafood lovers, this one’s for you!
-Greenwood Fish Market just opened the doors on its fourth branch and this time set with the jungle backdrop of Dempsey.
-We recently checked it out on your behalf and can happily report that its freshly shucked oysters, New Zealand littleneck clams, Boston lobster tail et al are wonderfully divine.
+Greenwood Fish Market’s newest addition is in lovely Quayside Isle.
+We’re fans of its freshly shucked oysters, New Zealand littleneck clams, Boston lobster tail et al and equally love the eating awesome sunset views.
 This is not a meal to rush (courses can take a little while to arrive) but it’s perfect for a whole evening of unhindered, leisurely dining sans kids.

 Like this story?
 Here’s more we think you’ll enjoy: